A primer on semiconvex functions in general potential theories: Semiconvex approximation via sup-convolution

 is the supremum of a family of affine functions, hence it is convex.

-\underline{\emph{(ii)}}.
-For each $x \in X$ fixed, one has
+\underline{{(ii)}} \ For each $x \in X$ fixed, one has

 Each function $v_x$ is upper semicontinuous on $X$ since it is the sum of upper semicontinuous functions.
-If $X \subsetneq \R^n$ and $X$ is closed, then extend each $v_x$ to be the upper semicontinuous function $\hat{v}_x$ defined on all of $\R^n$ by assigning the value $-\infty$ on $X^c$ (see Remark~\ref{rmk:codom}(a)).
+As $X$ is closed, extend each $v_x$ to be the upper semicontinuous function $\hat{v}_x$ defined on all of $\R^n$ by assigning the value $-\infty$ on $X\compl$ (see Remark~\ref{rmk:codom}(a)).
 Notice that with this extension, one can rewrite \eqref{max1} as

-Moreover, since $\hat{v}_x \equiv \infty$ on $X^c$ and is defined by \eqref{max1} on $X$ (where $u$ is bounded above), one has that $\hat{v}_x$ is anti-coercive .
+Moreover, since $\hat{v}_x \equiv -\infty$ on $X\compl$ and is defined by \eqref{max1} on $X$ (where $u$ is bounded above), one has that $\hat{v}_x$ is anti-coercive.
 Hence, for each $x \in \R^n$ and $\epsilon > 0$ fixed, applying Proposition~\ref{prop:usc}{(d)} to $\hat{v}_x$ gives the existence of a point $\xi = \xi(x, \epsilon) \in \R^n$ which realizes $u^{\epsilon}(x)$ given by \eqref{max2}.

-\underline{\emph{(iii)}}.
-Since $y = x \in X$ competes in the definition \eqref{supconv} of $u^{\epsilon}(x)$ and since the penalization term in \eqref{supconv} is non positive, one has
+\underline{{(iii)}} \ Since $y = x \in X$ competes in the definition \eqref{supconv} of $u^{\epsilon}(x)$ and since the penalization term in \eqref{supconv} is non positive, one has

-The argument of point {\em(ii)} (where each $\hat{v}_x$ is anti-coercive) shows that for each $x \in \R^n$ there exists a ball $B_{\rho(x, \epsilon)}(x)$ about $x$ such that
+The argument of point {(ii)} (where each $\hat{v}_x$ is anti-coercive) shows that for each $x \in \R^n$ there exists a ball $B_{\rho(x, \epsilon)}(x)$ about $x$ such that